ritikkkkk/ritikkkkk-Flight-Status-System-Design/README.md

 The backend runs on http://localhost:5000 and the frontend on http://localhost:3000.
 This system ensures passengers are always informed about their flight status, improving their travel experience by reducing uncertainty and enhancing communication.

-GitHub Repository:

-Link to Repository

-Case Study Briefing: Flight Status and Notifications System in short ChatGPT
+Case Study Briefing: Flight Status and Notifications System

 Case Study Briefing: Flight Status and Notifications System The Flight Status and Notifications System provides real-time updates and notifications to passengers about their flight status, including delays, cancellations, and gate changes.